FreeCAD/FreeCAD-documentation/wiki/Frequently_asked_questions.md

 Please review the installing procedure ([Windows](Installing_on_Windows.md), [Linux](Installing_on_Linux.md) or [Mac](Installing_on_Mac.md)), make sure you installed all the required libraries (on most linux systems this is done automatically), and check what is the minimum version number for each of the components.

-If everything seems correct, describe the problem on the _.
+If everything seems correct, describe the problem on the [forum](http://forum.freecadweb.org/) or [submit a bug](Tracker.md).
 If you are on a linux system, it is easy to do a debug backtrace, which provides very useful information about the crash to the developers:

 -   in a terminal, type: {{SystemInput|gdb freecad}} (assuming package gdb is installed)
 -   inside gdb, type {{SystemInput|run}}